 - The head teacher

 - All school staff

 - The governing body

 - Pupils

 - Parents/carers

-- Partner agencies working with the school
+Partner agencies working with the school

-Specific Responsibilities Who - Role Co-ordinating the RSE provision, ensuring a spiral curriculum PSHE Lead - Kate Ferguson Accessing and co-ordinating training and support for staff PSHE lead/Leadership team Policy Development and review; monitoring and assessing its PSHE co-ordinator effectiveness in practice Ensuring the curriculum is delivered in ways that are inclusive and SENCO accessible to all pupils including those with SEND Link governor for RSE Tara Johnson Managing child protection/safeguarding issues Safe Guarding team Establishing and maintaining links with parents/carers PSHE Lead/SLT Providing clear information for parents on subject content and their PSHE Lead rights to withdraw.
-Ensuring subject is provided with resources to support teaching of PSHE Lead the subjects Working with other subject leaders to ensure RSE and health PSHE Lead curriculum complements and does not duplicate the content covered in the national curriculum.
+Specific Responsibilities Who - Role Co-ordinating the RSE provision, ensuring a spiral curriculum PSHE Lead - Kate Hardisty Accessing and co-ordinating training and support for staff PSHE lead/Leadership team Policy Development and review; monitoring and assessing its PSHE co-ordinator effectiveness in practice Ensuring the curriculum is delivered in ways that are inclusive and SENCO accessible to all pupils including those with SEND Link governor for RSE TBC Managing child protection/safeguarding issues Safeguarding team Establishing and maintaining links with parents/carers PSHE Lead/ SLT Providing clear information for parents on subject content and their PSHE Lead rights to withdraw.
+Ensuring subject is provided with resources to support teaching of the PSHE Lead subjects Working with other subject leaders to ensure RSE and health PSHE Lead curriculum complements and does not duplicate the content covered in the national curriculum.